schnoggy/vija-pico-synth-comp/README.md

   Align coresponding MIDI CC value with Timbre or Color pot value to release or vice versa (screen indicator)

-- CV1 & CV2 → Filter cutoff & resonance
+- CV1 & CV2 → Free for future functions

 ### All Modes OFF